 Geographical Range: Australia, Papua New Guinea, and Indonesia

-Attacking Strategy: Though it will choose to flee from human exposure, if provoked, it forms an ‘S-shaped’ coil and raises its anterior body from the ground.
-The anterior is raised parallel to the ground if slightly threatened, and in an upright position when severely threatened.
+Attacking Strategy: It will try to flee from humans first, but if provoked it forms an S-shaped coil and raises its front body off the ground, lifting parallel to the ground when mildly threatened, and upright when severely threatened.
 It spreads its neck and opens its mouth slightly.
-The strikes are sudden with great accuracy.
+Its strikes are sudden and accurate.

-Aftereffects: With the second-most toxic venom among all land snakes, the mere 2mg released in a bite is enough to kill a human.
-Yes, this species doesn’t eject a great amount of venom, and the little amount is more than enough!
-When it bites, it releases between 2 to 10mg of venom which is neurotoxic and may cause symptoms including diarrhea, convulsions, dizziness, paralysis, renal failure, and cardiac arrest.
+Aftereffects: With the second-most toxic venom among all land snakes, just 2 mg released in a bite is enough to kill a human.
+This snake doesn't inject large amounts, but the small amount is more than enough.
+It releases between 2 to 10 mg of neurotoxic venom, causing symptoms including diarrhea, convulsions, dizziness, paralysis, renal failure, and cardiac arrest.

 The Black Mamba (Dendroaspis polylepis)